Marcelschoombee/MarcelSchoombee/README.md

-<h1>Hi there</h1>
+<h2>Hi there</h2>

-<h1>My name is Marcel Schoombee</h1>
+<h2>My name is Marcel Schoombee</h2>

-I'm a qualified graphic designer living in Cape Town.
-I studied graphic design and I'm currently studying software development at codespace.
+<h3>I'm a qualified graphic designer living in Cape Town.
+I studied graphic design and I'm currently studying software development at codespace.</h3>

 <!--
 **Marcelschoombee/MarcelSchoombee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.